lokiuox/vbox-curses-remote/README.md

+# VirtualBox Curses Remote

+An ncurses client written in c for interfacing remotely (via ssh) with a server running VirtualBox.
+This is designed to be used with VRDE remote desktop enabled on each vm client.

 This is a work in progress.

-The goal is a fully featured VirtualBox client for interfacing with remote VirtualBox servers via SSH.
-It will rely heavily on parsing the results of the vboxmanage command over ssh.
+## Completed:

+* SSH command relay
+* SSH public key authentication

+## In Progress:

+* Ncurses menu system

+## Todo:

+* SSH password authentication
+* Effective text parsing